kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ###### Query

-I opted to combine name related columns together, as well as aliasing the columns identical to the question wording.
+I opted to combine Employee Name related columns together, as well as aliasing the columns identical to the question wording.

 ```sql
     SELECT CONCAT(e.TitleOfCourtesy, ' ',